threadexio/nio/README.md

 By default it builds the static version of the library, `libnio.a`.
 If you need the shared object version, simply append to you CMake flags: `-DNIO_BUILD_SHARED=ON`.

 All of the header files needed are in `nio/include/`, I would recommend leaving them there for easy upgrades.

+# Code

+To get started simply add the `include/` directory of the repo to your include paths and you can access everything in a structured format.
+Code namespaces correspond to directories and classes to files.

+For code examples see `tests/`.